AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 ## [!DNL Adobe Experience Manager Assets] {#aem-assets}

-* In an asset's [!UICONTROL Properties] page, you can now view a list of all the Sites pages that use the asset.
+* In an asset's [!UICONTROL Properties] page, you can now view a list of all the [!DNL Sites] pages that use the asset.
 These references to an asset are resolved across local and remote [!DNL Sites] instances (when using Connected Assets functionality).

 ## [!DNL Adobe Experience Manager Forms] {#aem-forms}

 >[!NOTE]
 >
->[!DNL Experience Manager Forms] add-on packages are made available a week after the scheduled [!DNL Experience Manager] Service Pack release.
+>The add-on package of [!DNL Experience Manager Forms] is made available a week after the scheduled [!DNL Experience Manager] service pack release.

 ### Feature {#feature1-forms}